ximpledev/webpack-test/README.md

 [React]

-> npm i -S react react-dom
+> npm i react react-dom
-PS, React is required for app to run, use -S rather than -D
+PS, React is required for app to run, don't use -D

 > npm i -D babel-preset-react